advanced-go/timeseries/README.md

 ## accesslog

 [AccessLog][timeseriespkg] provides templated Get and Put functions for access log timeseries information.
-The functions use gotemplates/postgresql module to interact with [TimescaleDB][postgresqlpkg].
+The functions use [PostgreSQL][postgresqlpkg] to interact with TimescaleDB.

 ~~~
 // GetConstraints - interface defining constraints for the Get function